-As long as people continue to bring bed bugs into hotels it will continue to be a losing battle for hotels, which is why it’s unfortunately up to the guests to protect themselves from bed bugs and to reduce the chances of bringing bed bugs back home.
+As long as people continue to bring bed bugs into hotels, it will continue to be a losing battle for hotels, which is why it’s unfortunately up to the guests to protect themselves from bed bugs and to reduce the chances of bringing bed bugs back home.

 Let us at Bed Bug Store assist you.
-All our products come with a 90-day 100% satisfaction guarantee.We have been relieving customers of their bed bugs since 2004.
-Our products are also 100% all-natural, chemical and pesticide-free.
-The smell you notice when using our solution, is the fresh scent of peppermint.
+All our products come with a 90-day, 100% satisfaction guarantee.
+Since 2003 we have been the bed bug treatment to turn to.
+Our products are 100% all-natural, chemical and pesticide-free.
+The smell you notice when using our solution is the fresh scent of peppermint.

 Safe for children and pets, completely deadly for bed bugs.

-Our sprays are made with 100% effective natural ingredients and essentials oils, making Bed Bug Patrol a great alternative to harsh pesticides and insecticides which bed bugs are becoming increasingly resistant to.
+Our sprays are made with 100% effective natural ingredients and essential oils, making Bed Bug Patrol a great alternative to harsh pesticides and insecticides that bed bugs are becoming increasingly resistant to.

-Enjoy the safety of knowing your bed bug battle will soon be won by the all-natural power of Bed Bug Patrol.
+Enjoy the safety of knowing your bed bug battle will soon be won by the all-natural power of the Bed Bug Patrol.

-Over 18+ years of successfully winning bed bug battles in a safe and natural way.
+Over 20+ years of successfully winning bed bug battles in a safe and natural way.

-Made with 100% natural essential oils, Bed Bug Patrol is a great alternative to harsh pesticides and insecticides which bed bugs are becoming increasingly resistant to.
+Made with 100% natural essential oils, Bed Bug Patrol is a great alternative to harsh pesticides and insecticides that bed bugs are becoming increasingly resistant to.